 Pygmy goats are a common companion species.
 However, even they need a bit of room to thrive.
 The average miniature goat needs at least 135 square feet to roam around in.
 Larger goats may need as much as twice that.
 This measurement is per goat.
 If you decide to get multiple goats, you’ll have to multiply those numbers.

 Goats need protection from the elements, just like every other species.
-Shade and sun should be provided to help the goats balance their body temperature.
+Shade and sun should be provided to help the goats regulate their body temperature.
 They will move between areas as they need to.

 Can You Keep a Goat as a House Pet?